KallistiOS/KallistiOS/utils/dc-chain/README.md

 ## Building the toolchain

-With prerequisites installed and a `config.mk` configuration file in place, the toolchains are ready to be built.
+With prerequisites installed and a `config.mk` set up with desired options, the toolchains are ready to be built.
 Generic instructions follow below, but you may find more detailed platform-specific instructions in the `doc` directory.